-TERM MEANING Compromised The attack succeeded, resulting in maly In the case of a targeted attack, the att the system and carry out a variety of ta Blocked The attack was prevented from making False positive When a security product misclassifies a being malicious, it generates a 'false po Neutralised The exploit or malware payload ran on Complete remediation If a security product removes all signifi complete remediation.
+TERM MEANING Compromised The attack succeeded, resulting in malvent of a targeted attack, the attack the system and carry out a variety of targeted attack.
+Blocked The attack was prevented from making False positive When a security product misclassifies a malicious, it generates a 'false positive' Neutralised The exploit or malware payload ran on Complete remediation If a security product removes all signifi complete remediation.
 Target The test system that is protected by a s Threat A program or sequence of interactions some level of unauthorised control of t Update Security vendors provide information t abreast of the latest threats.
 These upc more files, or requested individually an g any changes to the target.